 Both of the government-wide financial statements distinguish functions of the City of North Bay Village that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
-The governmental activities of the City include general government, public safety, building, planning and zoning, public works, and parks and recreation.
+The governmental activities of the City include general government, public safety, building, planning and zoning, public works, parks and recreation, and interest on long-term debt.
 The business-type activities of the City include water and sewer operations.
 The government-wide financial statements can be found on pages 9-10 of this report.

-Management Discussion And Analysis For the Year Ended September 30, 2008
+Management Discussion And Analysis For the Year Ended September 30, 2009